photon1503/az-native/demos/03-container-apps/01-basics/readme.md

-# Deploying a multi-container App (Ingress, Exgress)
+# Deploying a multi-container App (Ingress, Egress)

+Azure Container Apps is a serverless container host that enables you to run microservices and containerized applications.
+It is built on top of Kubernetes with a developer centric focus

+Azure Container Apps is ideal for:

+1. Deploying API endpoints,
+2. Hosting background processing jobs,
+3. Handling event-driven processing,
+4. Apps that need scaling using KEDA

+## Links and Resources

 [Azure Container Apps documentation](https://learn.microsoft.com/en-us/azure/container-apps/)